 John knew that the young Believers would continue to learn Moses every Sabbath, even as James stated (Acts 15:21).
 In this way, they would eventually have the Commandments of Torah written as Truth on their heart, to warn them, as they were being led and guided by the Holy Spirit to become “conformed into the image of His Son” (Romans 8:29).

-Notice it is the ‘Little Children’ that are addressed in 1John 5:21, and are exhorted to keep the essence of the 2nd Commandment.
+Notice in 1John 5:21, it is the ‘Little Children’ that are addressed, and exhorted to keep the essence of the 2nd Commandment.
 They are told to ‘keep yourselves from’ (stay away from) idols.
 These Little Children are being reminded to read and obey the 2nd Commandment.

 The 2nd Commandment tells them in the Hebrew wording not to ‘make, have, or acquire’ these objects resembling either male or female of any living beings (animals, birds, fish, angels, frogs, etc).
 They are thus exhorted to ‘keep from’ these objects, and they are warned not to bring them into their homes.
 Let’s see why the new Converts were given this warning.

 Curse of the Torah vs Curse of an Object